0livier/Blog/_posts/2012-11-25-retro-php-compiling-5-dot-1-6-on-recent-linux.md

 ---
 layout: post
-excerpt: An unforseen need required me to put a six years old PHP 5.1 application back online for
-         a few weeks in my customer Intranet.
+excerpt: An unforseen need required me to put a six years old PHP 5.1 application back online for a few weeks in my customer Intranet.
 Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running 5.1 PHP with its Oracle dependencies, business and team constrainsts made us patch the 5.1 code tree for recent libs.
 image: /images/old/php-origami-elephant-140811.jpg
 ---

 An unforseen need required me to put a six years old PHP 5.1 application back online for a few weeks in my customer Intranet.
-Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running 5.1 PHP with its Oracle dependencies, business and team constrainsts usually give little choice:
+Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running 5.1 PHP with its Oracle dependencies, business and team constraints usually give little choice:

   * Nearly no budget was available,
   * Most of the coding team were already booked on others projects,
   * Most of them were reluctant to work on old and crapy code,
   * The website is internal only,
-* There's significant incompatibilities between 5.1 and 5.3 ([5.1 to 5.2][5.1 to 5.2], and [5.2 to 5.3][5.2 to 5.3]).
+  * There's significant incompatibilities between 5.1 and 5.3 ([5.1 to 5.2](http://www.php.net/manual/en/migration52.incompatible.php), and [5.2 to 5.3](http://www.php.net/manual/en/migration53.incompatible.php)).
   * The UI is not complex and has nearly no Javascript.

 Compilation for a temporary site seemed to be the solution with the lowest duration and risks, however I had to adjust PHP 5.1 a bit to make it work with our recent Centos systems.
 Here the parts I had to modify :